SaraBohart/SaraBohart.github.io/docs/index.md

 ---
-title: Charter
+title: Mission Statement
 tags:
 - tag1
 - tag2
 ---

-## Who we are
+## Our Mission
-### STEMTeresting was created to keep STEM learning interesting for all ages through interactive exhibits that engage audiences of all ages, inspiring wonder and curiosity for the world around them.
+### Sharing STEM education to inspire curiosity in people of all ages.